Iteatime/tempo-api/README.md

 #### 1.2 Installation:

+* Install node gtfs and mongoose with `npm install gtfs mongoose -g`
-* Here you have to clone this repo then you can run: `npm install`
+* You have to clone this repo then you can run: `npm install` after `cd path/of/the/project`

+example:
+`npm install gtfs mongoose -g
+cd Bureau/tempo-api/tempo-api/
+npm install
+`

 #### 1.3 Run server:

-* You can start without the watch via: `nodemon server`
+* You can start without the watch via: `nodemon server` in the file directory

 ### 2 Libraries